Research-based M.S. Degrees

 Research-based M.S. degrees are offered in the following disciplines.
-Please visit the program websites for additional information on each degree.
+Each department administers their own application separately.
+Please visit the program websites for additional information on each degree, including application instructions, degree requirements, prerequesites, and deadlines.

 Specialized M.S.
 Degrees